Hard Region Aware Network for Remote Sensing Change Detection: Experiments

 \subsubsection{Qualitative evaluation}

-We present visual comparisons of various methods on LEVIR+ and BCDD datasets in Figs. \ref{fig:vis_LEVIR} and \ref{fig:vis_BCDD}, respectively.
+We present visual comparisons of various methods on LEVIR+ and BCDD datasets in Fig.~\ref{fig:vis_CD}.
 White, red, black, and blue are used to indicate true positives, false positives, true negatives, and false negatives, respectively, for better visualization.
-Based on the visual results in Figs. \ref{fig:vis_LEVIR} and \ref{fig:vis_BCDD}, we observe that the proposed method demonstrates superiority in the following aspects: \begin{enumerate} \item \textit{Advantages in Content Integrity}: In Fig.~\ref{fig:vis_LEVIR}, it can be observed that some of the compared methods, such as L-Unet, DSIFN, SNUNet, BIT, MSCANet, TFI-GR, and A2Net, fail to detect the entire changed regions.
-On the other hand, the proposed AR-CDNet can accurately identify the changed objects with fine content integrity.
+Based on the visual results, we observe that the proposed method demonstrates superiority in the following aspects: \begin{enumerate} \item \textit{Advantages in Content Integrity}: In Fig.~\ref{fig:vis_CD}, it can be observed that some of the compared methods, such as L-Unet, DSIFN, SNUNet, BIT, MSCANet, TFI-GR, and A2Net, fail to detect the entire changed regions.
+On the other hand, the proposed HRANet can accurately identify the changed objects with fine content integrity.
 The superior performance of our approach is attributed to two main reasons.
 Firstly, we employ a knowledge review approach to distill the fine-grained change information into coarse layers, and we jointly utilize the multi-level change information to comprehensively generate accurate change results.
-Secondly, our method estimates the uncertain regions, and we use a difficulty-aware learning approach to encourage the network to focus more on such uncertain regions, resulting in more precise change detection results. \item \textit{Advantages in Location Accuracy}: The visual results in Fig.~\ref{fig:vis_BCDD} demonstrate that the proposed AR-CDNet accurately identifies the changed regions and effectively eliminates the irrelevant pseudo changes caused by background clutters in bi-temporal images.
+Secondly, our method estimates the hard regions, and we use a hard region learning approach to encourage the network to focus more on such difficult regions, resulting in more precise change detection results. \item \textit{Advantages in Location Accuracy}: The visual results in Fig.~\ref{fig:vis_CD} demonstrate that the proposed HRANet accurately identifies the changed regions and effectively eliminates the irrelevant pseudo changes caused by background clutters in bi-temporal images.
 In contrast, several other methods, such as L-Unet, DSIFN, SNUNet, BIT, MSCANet, TFI-GR, and A2Net, fail to eliminate the irrelevant pseudo changes.
-These results underscore the efficacy of the proposed AR-CDNet. \item \textit{Advantages in Providing Accurate Uncertainty Maps}: The proposed AR-CDNet incorporates an uncertainty estimation approach to provide pixel-wise confidence levels associated with the predicted change maps.
-Our results in Figs. \ref{fig:vis_LEVIR} and \ref{fig:vis_BCDD} indicate that the estimated uncertainty is mainly concentrated along the boundary of the changed objects, indicating high confidence when the predicted change maps are accurate.
-This highlights the effectiveness of the proposed uncertainty estimation approach. \end{enumerate}
+These results underscore the efficacy of the proposed HRANet. \item \textit{Advantages in Detecting changes in hard regions}: The proposed HRANet incorporates an hard region estimation approach to provide pixel-wise confidence levels associated with the predicted change maps.
+Our results in Fig.~\ref{fig:vis_CD} indicate that the estimated hard region maps are mainly concentrated along the boundary of the changed objects, indicating high confidence when the predicted change maps are accurate.
+This highlights the effectiveness of the proposed hard region estimation approach. \end{enumerate}